 Myth: My friends or family members drank a bit and their kids are fine.

 Every pregnancy is different.
-Not everyone who drinks while pregnant will have a child with measurable damage, just like not every heavy smoker will develop lung cancer.
+Not everyone who drinks while pregnant will have a child with measurable problems at birth, adolescence, or even adulthood, just like not every cigarette smoker will develop lung cancer.
 The fact remains that alcohol is toxic to the developing baby.
 Why take the risk?

-Also, these children may have subtle damage from being exposed to alcohol that you are not aware of, such as problems with learning and behavior.
+Also, some children may have subtle damage from being exposed to alcohol that is not evident until school-age or later, such as problems with learning and behavior.
+In many of these cases, the problems are most often not linked to the prenatal alcohol exposure, inhibiting an accurate diagnoses and delaying appropriate intervention.
 According to Dr. Susan Astley Ph.D. and Dr. Therese Grant Ph.D., “Children exposed to and damaged by prenatal alcohol exposure look deceptively good in the preschool years.
 The full impact of their alcohol exposure will not be evident until their adolescent years.”

 Myth: There is no evidence of any effects from just one drink.

 Dr. Michael Charness of Harvard Medical School gives just one example: “We’ve been able to show very striking effects of alcohol on the L1 cell adhesion molecule, a critical molecule for development, at concentrations of alcohol that a woman would have in her blood after just one drink.”

 Myth: A little bit of wine helps to reduce stress and can be healthy while pregnant.